Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-HA-Cluster.md

 When an application interacts with Alluxio in HA mode, the client must know about the connection information of Alluxio HA cluster, so that the client knows how to discover the Alluxio leading master.
-The following sections list two ways to specify the HA Alluxio service address on the client side.
+The following sections list three ways to specify the HA Alluxio service address on the client side.

 ### Specify Alluxio Service in Configuration Parameters or Java Options